tskit-dev/tsdate/docs/methods.md

 Cons
 : Assumes posterior times can be reasonably modelled by a gamma distribution
     (e.g. they are not bimodal)
-: The "Expectation propagation" approach requires multiple rounds of iteration
+: The "expectation propagation" algorithm used to fit the posterior requires
-    until convergence.
+    multiple rounds of iteration until convergence.
 : Numerical stability issues are more common (but often indicate pathological
     of otherwise problematic tree sequences)

 ### The variational gamma method

-The `variational_gamma` method approximates times by fitting a separate gamma distribution for each node.
+The `variational_gamma` method approximates times by fitting a separate gamma distribution to approximate the posterior for each node.
 Iteration is required to converge to a stable solution.

 Note that as a result of testing, the default priors used for this method are